 FAR RIGHT: Excavation for Strunck Hall begins, September 1925.

 Saint John's Reformed Church

 As the congregation grew, a larger building was necessary.
 Lots were purchased at #119-#121 East Main Street and a new brick church constructed.
 The new building was 42'x87' and built in the Gothic style with a tall central tower.
-The lower level contained a large lecture room for the Sunday School, From the vestibule, two black walnut staircases led to the Sanctuary as well as a rear gallery.
+The lower level contained a large lecture room for the Sunday School, From the vestibule, two black walnut staircases led to the Sanctuary and balcony.
 Over the years, several additions were added to the rear of the building to accommodate the congregation's growth.
-The building, originally lit by oil lamps, and later gaslights, was converted to electricity in 1912.

 Strunck Memorial Hall

 By 1924, the steady increase in membership led to plans for a new education building to be constructed immediately behind the church.
 Groundbreaking was held on October 4, 1925 with excavation beginning on October 8.
 The cornerstone was laid on February 28, 1926.
 As construction progressed, plans were modified to allow the building to be used for both worship and education purposes.
 The dedication of Strunck Memorial Hall was held on Sunday, February 27, 1927 when 572 persons marched from the old church to the West Entrance of the new building.
 The old building was torn down during the summer of 1927 and the area graded and concrete sidewalks and retaining walls completed by September.

 TOP RIGHT: Demolition of properties at corner of East Main & Dock Streets, 1959.